astriaai/headshots-starter/README.md

 > **Note**<br/>Training models is only available on paid plans.
 Make sure you have an active [Leap AI plan](<[url](https://tryleap.ai/pricing)>) to train models.

+### 1. Vercel template

-1. To setup Supabase/Vercel and your github repo, click on the Vercel Deploy Button and follow the steps.
+To setup Supabase/Vercel and your github repo, click on the Vercel Deploy Button and follow the steps.

    IMPORTANT: In the Supabase integration step: Make sure you leave the Create sample tables option checked.
 This might take a few minutes to complete.